Ultra-Tech-code/Build-on-Linea-using-hardhat/README.md

 ## Introduction

-Linea is a zero knowledge rollup chains
+In this article, we will embark on using  Linea and Hardhat for a blockchain projects.
+Whether you are a seasoned developer or just beginer, this guide will walk you through the essential steps for building, deploying, and verifying your DApps and smart contracts on Linea's testnet and mainnet.

+Linea presents an enticing environment for decentralized applications (DApps) and smart contract development, thanks to its strong ecosystem and scalability.
+Meanwhile, Hardhat, a widely-used development toolkit compatible with Ethereum and Ethereum-like blockchains, provides developers with the tools to simplify their development process, covering everything from crafting and testing smart contracts to deploying them effortlessly on both testnet and mainnet networks.

 ## Objective

-By the end of this tutorial you should be able to write a contract and deploy it with create2 on the CELO blockchain.
+By the end of this tutorial you should be able to write a contract and deploy on Linea blockchain.

 ## Prerequisites

-- Understanding of [Solidity](https://soliditylang.org/): It is important to have a strong understanding of Solidity as it is the main programming language for creating smart contracts on the Celo blockchain.
+- Understanding of [Solidity](https://soliditylang.org/): It is important to have a strong understanding of Solidity as it is the main programming language for creating smart contracts on the Linea blockchain.

 - Command line proficiency: Basic familiarity with using command line tools such as the terminal or Command Prompt is necessary for running commands and scripts.

-- Proficiency in [Hardhat](https://hardhat.org/): It is essential to have a good grasp of using Hardhat, a development environment designed for writing, testing, and deploying smart contracts on the Celo blockchain.
+- Proficiency in [Hardhat](https://hardhat.org/): It is essential to have a good grasp of using Hardhat, a development environment designed for writing, testing, and deploying smart contracts on the Linea blockchain.

 ## Requirements